shanegibbs/backitup/README.md

 ## Backitup

 Recursively scans and monitors a file path, backing up any changes.
-Current implementation only supports backing up to local disk.
+Current implementation only supports backing up to a local path.

 ```
 § ./bin/backitup --help